Twisted Pair Cabling and 10 Gigabit Cabling

 Certification and Standards

-Certification of the cabling system provides the assurance that that the installed cabling system delivers the bandwidth and performance needed for the reliable operation of 10GBASE T before the expensive high performance network devices are purchased and installed.
+Certification of the cabling system provides the assurance that that the installed cabling system delivers the bandwidth and performance needed for the reliable operation of 10GBASE-T before the network devices are purchased and installed.

-Existing Cat 6 or Class E cabling system may satisfy the 10GBASE-T requirements established in IEEE std.
-802.3.
-These legacy cabling systems are limited in the length over which they meet the transmission requirements.
-Re-certification of these installed links against the IEEE 802.3 requirements (also TIA-TSB155 or ISO TR 24750) delivers the definitive answer.
-The augmented cable types have been developed to support the full 100 m channel for 10-GBASE-T.
+Existing Category 6 or Class E cabling systems may satisfy the 10GBASE-T requirements established in IEEE 802.3an.
+However, these legacy cabling systems are limited in the length (35 m), over which they meet the transmission requirements.
+Re-certification of these installed links against the IEEE 802.3an (also TIA-TSB155 or ISO TR 24750) will deliver the definitive answer.

 |Test Parameter – ‘Old’ Name||Test Parameter – ‘New’ Name|